UniversalDependencies/docs/treebanks/ja_bccwjluw/ja_bccwjluw-dep-dislocated.md

 1 nodes (0%) are attached to their parents as `dislocated`.

-1 instances of `dislocated` (100%) are right-to-left (child precedes parent).
+1 instances of `dislocated` (100%) are left-to-right (parent precedes child).
-Average distance between parent and child is 25.
+Average distance between parent and child is 3.

 The following 1 pairs of parts of speech are connected with `dislocated`: <tt><a href="ja_bccwjluw-pos-NOUN.html">NOUN</a></tt>-<tt><a href="ja_bccwjluw-pos-NOUN.html">NOUN</a></tt> (1; 100% instances).